grahamedgecombe/arc/README.markdown

 -------

 Arc is available under the terms of the [ISC license][isc], which is a similar to the 2-clause BSD license.
+See the `LICENSE` file for the copyright information and licensing terms.

 [clang]: http://clang.llvm.org/
 [gcc]: http://gcc.gnu.org/